-The Regional Transit Technology budget provides technology services to the many county operators such as the countywide fare media system, VCbuspass, and the real-time arrival passenger information system, GoVCbus.
+The Regional Transit Technology budget provides technology services to the many county operators such as the countywide fare media system, VCbuspass, and the real-time arrival passenger information system.
+GoVCbus.
 VCbuspass offers "contactless" tap cards and mobile ticketing options, with regionally accepted products such as "stored value" or unlimited use 31-day passes.
-With future options for VCbuspass to include more fleets such as paratransit services, layer on additional technologies such as contactless credit cards, or integrate with mobility services such as bikeshare and rideshare providers, the system will grow with Ventura County's needs, while providing a single, fast, contactless payment platform.
-GoVCbus is an integrated technology network that provides passengers with up-tothe-second tracking of arriving buses, trip planning tools, real-time alerts, onboard audio announcements for next stop and route information, as well as computer automated dispatching tools.
+GoVCbus is an integrated technology network that provides passengers with up-to-the-second tracking of arriving buses, trip planning tools, real-time alerts, onboard audio announcements for next stop and route information, as well as computer automated dispatching tools.
 The goal of both VCbuspass and GoVCbus is to provide centralized tools for passengers and operations, making transit easier to use (and operate) in Ventura County.
 In addition, the systems give agencies data for planning and operational needs, as well as clearinghouse of transit data across all operators.
 These shared regional platforms, provided by VCTC, allow for the planning, operation and fare policies of a more coordinated system and network of transit operators.
-Staff will also be working to implement new Paratransit and On-Demand scheduling software on behalf of the Valley Express Transit, Camarillo Area Transit, Thousand Oaks Transit and in the coming years Simi Valley Transit and Gold Coast Transit District.
-The project will result in all the County operators sharing the same platform for paratransit scheduling, leading to more efficient scheduling of cross jurisdictional trips.
+Staff is also working on implementing the contactless Tap2Ride system countywide, which allows passengers to pay with credit/debit cards, including via smart phones and smart watches.
+Tap2Ride will be implemented on VCTC Intercity by the end of Fiscal Year 2024/2025 and the other county operators will be implemented by the end of 2025 or early 2026.
+Staff also implemented the new Paratransit and On-Demand scheduling software, RideCo, on the Valley Express, Camarillo Area Transit, and Thousand Oaks Transit systems.
+Simi Valley Transit will be implemented by the end of Fiscal Year 2024/2025.
+Staff is working with Gold Coast Transit District to hopefully have them join the system in the next year or two.
+Having all operators on the same system will reap many benefits, including all streamlined dispatching and data, increased efficiency, passengers throughout the county being able to book trips on the same app and more efficient scheduling of cross jurisdictional trips.